Vendiel/daresay-a11y/posts/keyboard-shortcuts.md

 ---
 id: keyboard-shortcuts
-title: If you implement custom keyboard shortcuts for your content make sure they can either be turned off, remapped or are only active when a specific control has focus
+title: Custom keyboard shortcuts must be possible to turn off, remap or only be active when a specific control has focus
 tags:
   - Navigation
 reqs: